MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 What Barbers Need to Do for Making Tax Digital for ITSA?

-Get HMRC - Recognised MTD Software
+Get HMRC-recognised MTD Software

-You’ll need to use HMRC-recognised software to comply with Making Tax Digital for barbers.
 This software allows you to create and store digital records of your income and expenses, send quarterly updates to HMRC, and submit your annual tax return through a single, compliant system.

 MTD Software Options for Barbers: